Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Computational methodology

 \subsection{DFT for structure and strain}

-As a basis for the quantum embedding, we employ DFT calculations to obtain the relaxed atomic structure and the corresponding electronic ground state of a diamond supercell containing a single NV$^{-}$ center, with axis along the $\langle1, 1, 1\rangle$.
+As a basis for the quantum embedding, we employ DFT calculations to obtain the relaxed atomic structure and the corresponding electronic ground state of a diamond supercell containing a single NV$^{-}$ center, with axis along the $[1,1,1]$.
 Calculations are performed using the 216-atom (3$\times$3$\times$3) diamond supercell, which is found to yield converged many-body states within our methodology~\cite{Muechler2022}.
 To study the evolution of the electronic states of the NV$^{-}$ under strain, we introduce distortions to the supercell via direct elongation (contraction) of the lattice vectors for tensile (compressive) strain.
-For simplicity, we focus on two cases of strain: (i) along the $\langle1, 1, 1\rangle$ axis ($\varepsilon_{\langle 1, 1, 1 \rangle}$), (ii) along the $\langle1, -1, 1\rangle$ axis ($\varepsilon_{\langle 1, -1, 1 \rangle}$).
-These two directions of strain fields are also experimentally relevant because the NV$^{-}$ is known to respond differently under longitudinal and transverse strains ~\cite{Maze2011, Doherty2011, Doherty2012, Gali2019}.
+For simplicity, we focus on two cases of strain: along the $[1,1,1]$ axis ($\varepsilon_{[ 1, 1, 1 ]}$), and along the $[1,-1,1]$ axis ($\varepsilon_{[ 1, -1, 1 ]}$); see Fig.~\ref{fig:1}{(a)} for a schematic.
+The second direction of strain, pointing along one of the C--C bonds, is chosen with the aim of breaking the three-fold symmetry of the NV$^{-}$ while best approximating typical strain felt by NV$^{-}$ centers in experiments, i.e., a combination of transverse and longitudinal strains~\cite{Bassett2011, Crisci2011, Acosta2012, Trusheim2016, Lee2016, Happacher2022}.
+These two directions of strain fields are also experimentally relevant because the NV$^{-}$ is known to respond differently under purely longitudinal or transverse strains ~\cite{Maze2011, Doherty2011, Doherty2012, Gali2019}.
 The amount of strain applied on each component of the lattice vectors is taken as $\vert\varepsilon\vert$, and defined with respect to the length of the pristine lattice vectors.
+We will focus on vertical transitions in this work, i.e., neglecting atomic relaxations in the excited state (which would be needed, e.g., to obtain zero-phonon line energies).